-SECTION 1: AVAILABILITY The UNLedu Web Framework template set is packaged as Dreamweaver Templates (.dwt), downloadable from the UNL Web Developer Network site (wdn.unl.edu).
+SECTION 1: AVAILABILITY The UNLedu Web Framework (also known as the "templates") is packaged as Dreamweaver Templates (.dwt), downloadable from the UNL Web Developer Network site (wdn.unl.edu).
 Information on becoming a member of WDN is found under Section 4 below.
 You are encouraged to publish your site through UNLcms (unlcms.unl.edu) if possible, as doing so will eliminate dependency on Dreamweaver or other web authoring applications and will facilitate other best practices of site maintenance.

 SECTION 3: CODE AND ACCESSIBILITY COMPLIANCE All UNL web resources must comply with state and federal accessibility standards.
 Developers should seek to attain Level AA of the Web Content Accessibility Guidelines version 2.0.
 All UNLedu Web Framework-based pages must validate to HTML5 standards (w3.org).

 SECTION 5: SERVER SYNCHRONIZATION All framework-based websites must be synchronized with the UNL dependents files maintained by the UComm/ITS Internet and Interactive Media group.
 Documentation on server synchronization is available on the WDN site.

 SECTION 6: REVOCATION OF PRIVILEGES Variances to these terms may be granted by the agreement of UNL University Communications and the UNL Web Developer Network.
 Web developers who repeatedly violate these terms, and who have not been granted a variance by the UComm/WDN, will be reported to the Office of the Chancellor for potential revocation of privileges to publish websites representing UNL or any part of UNL.